Please note that during the pandemic we are only allowed one person per dog in the group classes.

 *****Note***** During Covid-19 (unless the situation changes) at present we can only allow one family member to attend class.

+Note: We are not able to accomodate the whole family at this time (Covid-19).
 Children of 8 years and above are welcome at puppy class but full adult supervision is required, so two adults will need to attend when bringing both a puppy and a child.
 If you would like to attend training with children under the age of 8yrs then you will need to book 1-2-1 lessons rather than group classes.
 We have found that children under the age of 8yrs often get bored and can then become disruptive which is not fair on the other people in the classes.
 Please note our training venue is not suitable for wheelchairs or pushchairs and their are no toilet facilities on site.

 Please be aware, because we keep our class numbers small, once booked onto a course you cannot transfer onto a different date or time and any lessons missed or cancelled are not refunded.